-The redesigned, fourth-generation Highlander looks, feels, and drives in a very familiar way.
+The fourth-generation Highlander looks, feels, and drives in a very familiar way.
 It benefits from incremental improvements across the board and remains competitive in the three-row midsize SUV class.
 All told, it’s a smart choice for families looking for a do-it-all vehicle—but it is not a standout.

 The smooth running, lively V6 engine serves up lots of power for passing or climbing hills.
 It’s paired with a responsive, smooth-shifting eight-speed automatic transmission.
 The hybrid version feels less powerful but gets an impressive 35 mpg overall.

 The Highlander’s ride is compliant and controlled.
 Handling is slightly more agile, and a touch more capable when pushed to its limits.
 The soft suspension allowed pronounced body roll when driving the Toyota on our track and through our accident-avoidance maneuver.
-Any Highlander customer that was happy with the old Highlander’s dynamics will be happy with the new one.
+Any Highlander customer that was happy with the old Highlander’s dynamics will be happy with the current one.